Past Indexes and Understanding the Index

 The NAIOP Sentiment Survey is conducted biannually, in March and September.
-This survey is sent to roughly 5,000 NAIOP Principal members in the U.S. who are developers, investors and operators in the office, industrial, retail and multifamily sectors.
-For the first time, it was also sent to roughly 2,000 commercial real estate brokers, bringing the target list to 7,000.
+The survey is sent to roughly 7,000 NAIOP members in the U.S. who are developers, investors, brokers and operators in the office, industrial, retail and multifamily sectors.
 It asks 10 questions about jobs, the space markets, construction costs and the capital markets.
 Respondents indicate whether their 12-month outlook for each category is positive, negative or neutral.
 The responses are not equally weighted.
 Instead, weighting varies based on whether the responses to a question are tightly packed or dispersed.
 Questions with tightly packed responses (meaning there is more consistency among the answers to that question) are more heavily weighted than those with more dispersed responses (which indicate less consistency).

-If every participant in the survey selected the most optimistic answer to each question, the Index would be positive 5.
-Conversely, if all of the participants chose the most pessimistic response to each question, the Index would be negative 5.
-The Index is on a 10-point scale, meaning that changes to the composite scores — and the Index itself — will range between zero and 10.
-A one-point change in the Index equates to a 10 percent change (on an absolute basis).
+If every participant in the survey selected the most optimistic answer to every question, the index would be 100.
+Conversely, if all of the participants chose the most pessimistic response to every question, the Index would be 0.

 A total of 295 distinct companies are represented in this survey.
 Product types owned/under development by respondents broke out to roughly 32% office, 35% industrial, 18% retail and 15% multifamily; western regions were slightly more represented than eastern regions followed by the South and the Midwest.